vixalien/dotio2/blog/explosiv-blog.md

 ## 3. Styling

 Now the page looks a little bit ugly doesn't it?
 We can add CSS styles to make our site look nicer.
 We'll create a folder called `public/` and create a stylesheet at `public/app.css`.
+Files in the `public/` folder will be publicly accessible so you can visit http://localhost:3000/app.css to view the stylesheet.

 ```css
 /* public/app.css */